MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 1. Use the Admin username and Password you create when setting up the virtual machine.
    - If prompted, say yes to allow access to the virtual machine or RDP session.

-1. Wait for the server is open and all the software to load, like the Server Manager Dashboard.
+1. Wait for the VM to open and all the software to load.

 1. Select the **Start button** in the virtual machine.